francesca-pizzighini/KnittingCounter/readme.md

 </details>

 ## The Project
-This counter was designed and developed as the final project to complete the unit "Javascript Basics" in the Front-End Developer Master course offered by <a src="https://www.start2impact.it">Start2Impact University</a>.
+This counter was designed and developed as the final project to complete the unit "Javascript Basics" in the Front-End Developer Master course offered by [Start2Impact University](https://www.start2impact.it).

 ### Prerequisite
 The assignment to complete this project was pretty simple: creating an application that allow the user to decrement or increment a value on screen.